seancorrgs/bgp-analysis-python/Documentation.md

     Path to modify (hit enter to return):   3
     New weight (hit enter to cancel modification):   32

+#### Remove an Edge

+When choosing 3 on the main menu the user will be presented with the option to present an edge weight via a choice of a src and destination to locate the edge to be deleted

+    -- Please choose starting node --
+    0. Ottawa
+    1. Montreal
+    2. Kingston
+    3. Oshawa
+    4. Whitby
+    5. Toronto
+    choice:   0
+    -- Current Paths --

+    0. Ottawa - ------km
+    1. Montreal - 199km
+    2. Kingston - 196km
+    3. Oshawa - 10km
+    4. Whitby - 1km
+    Path to delete (hit enter to return):   1

+Choosing 0 then 1 in this example, removes the edge from Ottawa to Montreal; instead replacing it with the weight of '------' in the Matrix

+#### Removing a Node

+    Documentation will be added once the function is added

+#### Display shortest path from a node

 ### License
 ##### BSD-0
 Copyright (C) 2020 by Sean Corrigan sean.corrigan1@uoit.net

 Permission to use, copy, modify, and/or distribute this software for any purpose with or without fee is hereby granted.